Elphel/sravnitel/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.3 =
+* Allow more than one instance on a page, improved divider dragging

+= 1.2 =
+* Fixed view size when titles are disabled (showtitles=false)
+* Fixed divider containment area

 = 1.1 =
 * This version adds single (dragging) and multi (pinch to zoom) touch mobile support.